RipCityBassWorks/capstone-fpga-memory-model/README.md

 # capstone-fpga-memory-model

-A Proof of Concept / Critical Design Subsystem
+A Proof of Concept / Critical Design Subsystem <br />
-For an FPGA Based Random Number Generator
+For an FPGA Based Random Number Generator <br />
 Part of a Senior Capstone Project

 ## Board Information